dipan97-hue/COVID-19-Data-Pipeline-From-Athena-to-Redshift/README.md

-# Covid -19 ETL Pipeline from Athena to Redshift
+# Covid-19 ETL Pipeline from Athena to Redshift
 -----
 This repository contains a comprehensive data engineering project focused on COVID-19 data.
 Leveraging Amazon Web Services (AWS) tools such as Athena, Glue, S3, and Redshift, the project encompasses the entire data pipeline from querying raw COVID-19 data to building a relational data model in Redshift for analysis.
 -----